-Of the Company's TDR's that defaulted in 2016, 2015 and 2014, none were modified within 12 months prior to default.
-The company defines default as one or more payments that occur more than 90 days past the due date, charge-off or foreclosure subsequent to modification.
+Of the Company's TDR's that defaulted in 2017, 2016 and 2015, none were modified within 12 months prior to default.
+The company defines default as one or more payments that occur more than 90 days past the due date, charge-off or foreclosure.